17 Alternate History World War 2 Books

 10. Making History by Stephen Fry

 A novel that explores the consequences of altering history through time travel.
-The story follows Michael Young, a history student enlisted by his eccentric professor, Leo Zuckerman, to help prevent the birth of Adolf Hitler.
-Using a time machine invented by Zuckerman, Michael travels back in time to Vienna in 1889 with the intention of thwarting Hitler's conception.
+The story follows Michael Young, a history student, who is enlisted by his eccentric professor, Leo Zuckerman, to help prevent the birth of Adolf Hitler.
+Using a time machine invented by Zuckerman, Michael travels back in time to Vienna in 1889 to thwart Hitler's conception.
 However, their plan goes awry, leading to unintended consequences that ripple through time and drastically alter the course of history.

 As Michael grapples with the ethical implications of meddling with the past, he must confront the paradoxes and complexities of time travel.
 Along the way, he encounters historical figures such as Sigmund Freud and Gustav Mahler, whose lives are irrevocably changed by his actions.
 Meanwhile, in the present day, Michael's alterations to the timeline have unforeseen effects on the world, leading to a reality where Hitler never rose to power, but other sinister forces have emerged in his place.